 One study found that frequent sauna bathing helped reduce the amount of C-reactive protein (CRP) in the body.
 C-reactive protein is a leading blood marker of systemic inflammation.

 Researchers noted that further studies are needed to investigate the exact relationship between sauna bathing and systemic inflammation.
-Though sauna heating, not steam heating, was the focus of the study, steam might have a similar benefit since it also makes use of heat therapy.
+Though sauna heating, not steam heating, was the focus of the study, steam might have a similar benefit since it also uses heat therapy.

-Another study suggested that reduced inflammation may be one of the reasons that frequent sauna bathing is associated with decreased risk of both short-term and long-term disease conditions.
-The study called for further research and cautioned that long-term effects of saunas are still unknown.
+Another study suggested that reduced inflammation may be one reason frequent sauna bathing is associated with decreased risk of both short-term and long-term disease conditions.
+The study called for further research and cautioned that the long-term effects of saunas are still unknown.

-Another study suggested that practices that temporarily elevate body temperature and thereby reduce inflammation may be particularly useful for individuals whose physical or cognitive limitations prevent them from engaging in regular exercise.
+Another study suggested that practices that temporarily elevate body temperature and thereby reduce inflammation may be particularly useful for individuals whose physical or cognitive limitations prevent them from exercising regularly.

 Improves circulation

 Improved circulation can lead to lowered blood pressure and a healthier heart.
-It can also promote skin tissue healing, which is a common complication for older people.
+It can also promote skin tissue healing, a common complication for older people.

 Reduces stress

-Everyone knows how sitting in a steamy bath or steam room can help you relax.
-Researchers are not so sure why.
-Some of the theories are that the heat of a steam room helps the body produce endorphins, the so-called feel-good hormones that help reduce stress and anxiety.
+Sitting in a steamy bath or steam room can help you relax, but researchers are unsure why.
+Some theories are that the heat of a steam room helps the body produce endorphins, the so-called feel-good hormones that help reduce stress and anxiety.

-Another explanation is that a steam room session helps the body decrease its level of cortisol, the hormone produced in response to stress.
+Another explanation is that a steam room session helps the body decrease cortisol, the hormone produced in response to stress.
 When cortisol levels drop, people feel more relaxed and rejuvenated.

-One research review suggested that people who are in high stress occupations (HSOs) (like first responders or military) might reduce stress levels with sauna bathing.
+One research review suggested that people in high-stress occupations (HSOs) (like first responders or the military) might reduce stress levels with sauna bathing.
 The study involved only saunas, but benefits may extend to steam rooms since the main focus was on heat stress.

-The researchers found that one to two saunas a week could result in short-lasting improvements in blood pressure and arterial stiffness.
+The researchers found that one to two weekly sauna sessions could result in short-lasting improvements in blood pressure and arterial stiffness.
 Using saunas more often and over a longer period of time led to greater stress tolerance and increased health.

-The study cautioned that there was not yet a clear link between heat stress and beneficial cellular mechanisms.
-They did see the potential of sauna bathing to lesson metabolic risk factors for those in HSOs.
+The study cautioned that there was no clear link between heat stress and beneficial cellular mechanisms.
+However, they did see the potential of sauna bathing to reduce metabolic risk factors for those in HSOs.

 Promotes mental wellness